OPTIMUM

 • OPTIMUM is conducted in partnership with persons with low grade glioma, care partners, and other stakeholders, as well as with patient advocacy organizations including the American Brain Tumor Association (ABTA), the National Brain Tumor Society (NBTS), and the International Brain Tumor Alliance (IBTA).

-• OPTIMUM investigators are from the Yale School of Public Health, The University of Colorado School of Medicine (CU Anschutz), The Jackson Laboratory, Brigham & Women’s Hospital (BWH), and Beth Israel Deaconess Medical Center.
+• OPTIMUM investigators are from the Yale School of Public Health (YSPH), The University of Colorado School of Medicine (CU Anschutz), and Brigham & Women’s Hospital (BWH).

 • Funding for OPTIMUM is provided by the National Cancer Institute (NCI) as part of the Cancer Moonshot Initiative.
-As part of this initiative, the NCI created the Patient Engagement and Cancer Genome Sequencing (PECGS) Network, and OPTIMUM is one member of this network.
+As a result of this initiative, the NCI created the Patient Engagement and Cancer Genome Sequencing (PE-CGS) Network, of which OPTIMUM is a member.

 Researchers, clinicians, patients and care partners working together.